keycloak/keycloak/examples/authz/photoz/README.md

     cd examples/authz/photoz
     mvn clean install

+> Please make sure you have the environment variable M2_HOME set.
+It should reference the path for your Maven installation.
+If not set, you will see some WARN messages in the logs when booting Keycloak.

 Now, let's import another configuration using the Administration Console in order to configure the client application ``photoz-restful-api`` as a resource server with all resources, scopes, permissions and policies.